Bit: History

 Ralph Hartley suggested the use of a logarithmic measure of information in 1928.
 Claude E. Shannon first used the word "bit" in his seminal 1948 paper "A Mathematical Theory of Communication".
 He attributed its origin to John W. Tukey, who had written a Bell Labs memo on 9 January 1947 in which he contracted "binary information digit" to simply "bit".
-Vannevar Bush had written in 1936 of "bits of information" that could be stored on the punched cards used in the mechanical computers of that time.
-The first programmable computer, built by Konrad Zuse, used binary notation for numbers.

 Physical representation

 A bit can be stored by a digital device or other physical system that exists in either of two possible distinct states.
 These may be the two stable states of a flip-flop, two positions of an electrical switch, two distinct voltage or current levels allowed by a circuit, two distinct levels of light intensity, two directions of magnetization or polarization, the orientation of reversible double stranded DNA, etc.

-Bits can be implemented in several forms.
-In most modern computing devices, a bit is usually represented by an electrical voltage or current pulse, or by the electrical state of a flip-flop circuit.